Advertiser Disclosure

 What Is a Secured Credit Card?

 Secured credit cards are almost exactly the same as regular credit cards, except you need to leave a cash deposit at the issuing bank to cover the entire credit limit.
-For example, for a limit of $1,000, the bank would ask for a $1,000 deposit.
+For example, for a limit of $1,000 on a secured credit card, the bank would ask for a $1,000 deposit.

 You can effectively set your own credit limit, based on the size of your deposit.
 If you try to spend over your limit, the transaction will be declined.